rofarrel/LSD-Explorer/README.md

 ### **How to Use**

-Click the button to Download/Clone the repository and download the .zip folder.
+1. Click the button to Download/Clone the repository and download the .zip folder.

-Extract the contents of the .zip folder after finished downloading.
+2. Extract the contents of the .zip folder after finished downloading.

-Run the "LSD-Explorer by Riley O'Farrell" application in the LSD-Explorer-RO folder.
+3. Run the "LSD-Explorer by Riley O'Farrell" application in the LSD-Explorer-RO folder.

+4. Click "View" then "Reload" if only a white page appears.
+The first time you scrape for data online, you will be prompted to allow PhantomJS through your firewall.
+This is the headless browser the scrape function uses to simulate webpages.

 ### **Notes**